 - object to decisions being taken by automated means

 - in certain circumstances, have inaccurate personal data rectified, blocked, erased or destroyed; and

 - claim compensation for damages caused by a breach of the Data Protection regulations

 If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
 Alternatively, you can contact the Information Commissioner’s Office here.

-If you have any concerns of queries about the contents of this policy, please contact the Principal.
+If you have any concerns of queries about the contents of this policy, please contact the Trust Data Lead.

 Strictly Necessary Cookies

 These cookies are necessary for the website to function and cannot be switched off in our systems.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.

 You can set your browser to block or alert you about these cookies, but some parts of the site will not then work.
 These cookies do not store any personally identifiable information.

 These cookies enable the website to provide enhanced functionality and personalisation.
 They may be set by us or by third party providers whose services we have added to our pages.